-- each person or group of affiliated persons known by us to own beneficially more than 5% of our outstanding ordinary shares; - · each of our executive officers and directors individually; - · all of our executive officers and directors as a group; and - the selling shareholders.
+- each person or group of affiliated persons known by us to own beneficially more than 5% of our outstanding ordinary shares; - · each of our executive officers and directors individually; and - all of our executive officers and directors as a group.

 The number of ordinary shares beneficially owned by each entity, person, or director is determined in accordance with the SEC rules and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Under such rules, beneficial ownership includes any ordinary shares over which a person has sole or shared voting power or investment power, or the right to receive economic benefit of ownership, as well as any ordinary shares subject to options, warrants or other rights that are currently exercisable or exercisable within 60 days of June 30, 2023.
-For purposes of the table below, we deem ordinary shares subject to options, RSUs, warrants, or other rights that are currently exercisable or exercisable within 60 days of June 30, 2023 to be outstanding and to be beneficially owned by the person holding the options, RSUs, or warrants for the purposes of computing the ownership and percentage ownership of that person but we do not treat them as outstanding for the purpose of computing the percentage ownership of any other person.
+Under such rules, beneficial ownership includes any ordinary shares over which a person has sole or shared voting power or investment power, or the right to receive economic benefit of ownership, as well as any ordinary shares subject to options, warrants or other rights that are currently exercisable or exercisable within 60 days of , 2022.

+The percentage of outstanding ordinary shares is computed on the basis of ordinary shares outstanding as of , 2022.
+For purposes of the table below, we deem ordinary shares subject to options, RSUs, warrants, or other rights that are currently exercisable or exercisable within 60 days of , 2022 to be outstanding and to be beneficially owned by the person holding the options, RSUs, or warrants for the purposes of computing the ownership and percentage ownership of that person but we do not treat them as outstanding for the purpose of computing the percentage ownership of any other person.
+The expected beneficial ownership immediately after this offering gives effect to adjustment to the 2020 Equity Incentive Plan pursuant to which an ordinary share will be issuable for each ordinary share that was issuable pursuant to awards outstanding under the 2020 Equity Incentive Plan immediately prior to this offering.